University of Mainz: Academic profile

 The range of studies is comprehensive; the university lacks some technical studies, veterinary medicine and nutrition science.
 One can nonetheless study the theology, history of books, athletics, music, visual arts, theatre, and film.

 Today the Johannes Gutenberg University Mainz has approximately 36,000 students (As of 2010) and consists of over 150 institutions and clinics.
 The university offers international programs, such as the award-winning choir EuropaChorAkademie, founded by Joshard Daus in 1997, in collaboration with the University of the Arts Bremen.

 One of the instruments carried by the Mars Exploration Rovers Spirit and Opportunity, a miniature Mössbauer spectrometer, was developed at the university.

-The University of Mainz does not currently levy fees or tuition (Studiengebühren) for a regular course of study.
-Senior citizen students, auditing students, and certain postgraduate students may be subject to fees.
+The University of Mainz does currently levy fees or tuition (Studiengebühren) for a regular course of study.
+Senior citizen students, auditing students, and certain postgraduate students may be subject to higher fees.

 Rankings

-It is ranked in the top 300 universities worldwide by the Academic Ranking of World Universities 2017 and Times Higher Education World University Rankings 2017.
+As per the QS World University Rankings for 2024, the university holds the 464th position worldwide and is placed 27th nationally.
+On the Times Higher Education World University Rankings, it finds itself within the 251–300 range globally, and falls within the 25–31 range on a national scale in the 2024 edition.
+In terms of the ARWU World Rankings for 2022, the university is positioned in the 201–300 band internationally, and ranks between 10th and 19th in the country.

 According to the report of the German Research Foundation (DFG) from 2018, the University of Mainz is one of the best universities in natural sciences in Germany.
 In the period under review from 2014 to 2016, the University of Mainz received the highest number of competitive grants in the natural sciences.
 The university also achieved the first place in physics.
 In a competitive selection process, the DFG selects the best research projects from researchers at universities and research institutes and finances them.
 The ranking is thus regarded as an indicator of the quality of research.